-The I2C slave interface in the MPM 6.1 can be enabled and disabled through the use of the MPM\ENABLE\I2C macro.
+The I2C Slave Interface in MPM 6.1 can be enabled and disabled through the use of the MPM\ENABLE\I2C macro.
 Defining this macro causes the mpm\i2c\slave\task() to be created and scheduled and configures the MSS I2C 0 interface appropriately.
-This macro is usually defined in the project options and the slave I2C interface is enabled in the default build shipped with the MPM 6.1.
+This macro is usually defined in the project options and the Slave I2C interface is enabled in the default build shipped with MPM 6.1.

-PMBus IC Device Selection
+PMBus I2C Device Selection

-The fabric design for the MPM 6.1 has a Core I2C implemented in it which is currently unused.
-The USE\MSS\PMBUS macro must be defined to ensure that the MPM uses MSS I2C 0 for the PMBus interface.
+The fabric design for MPM 6.1 has a Core I2C implemented in it which is currently unused.
+The USE\MSS\PMBUS macro must be defined to ensure that MPM uses MSS I2C 0 for the PMBus interface.

-8 - MPM Daughter Board Hardware Guide
+MPM Daughter Board Hardware Guide